vettom/Shared-VPC-Terraform-GCP/Readme.md

 - Create Host Project
 - IAM roles required for configuration
 - Attach service project
-- Share **Individual subnet** with service Project
+- Share ***Individual subnet*** with service Project

 ## Pre-requisites
-- Host and service projects created
+- At least 2 projects exists.
-- VPC and subnets created in Host project.
+- VPC and subnets created in project that will be Host Project.
 - Billing Account attached to Project
 - Enable following API
 	- Compute Engine API